Lumamaster/FERPBot/README.md

  * !createmiracleskill "name" stat multiplier
    - Creates a new miracle-type skill.
  * !deleteskill "name"
-   - Deletes the specified skill if it exists.
+   - Deletes the specified skill if it exists from all characters and classes.
  * !setskillname "skill" "name"
    - Sets the name of the skill.
  * !setskilldesc "skill" "description"